api3dao/old-api3-docs/docs/airnode/next/grp-providers/tutorial/README.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 This demo is a simple Airnode deployment, using a hands-on approach, to better understand the overall deployment process using the [deployer image](../../docker/deployer-image.md).
 It will use an API endpoint (`GET /coins/{id}`) from [CoinGecko](https://www.coingecko.com/en/api/documentation?).
+This demo does not detail the overall configuration of an Airnode, it is just a quick start.

 ::: tip Additional Examples
 There are additional examples of Airnode deployments in the [examples package](https://github.com/api3dao/airnode/tree/master/packages/examples) of the Airnode repo.